-Why we need training to challenge far-right extremism?
+Why do we need training to challenge far-right extremism?

 Racism, hate and extremism are important issues facing young people today.